Catha Worthman is a founding partner at the firm.

-Catha Worthman is a founding partner at the firm.
-Through her public interest practice involving class actions, multi-plaintiff cases, and individual litigation, Catha advocates for the rights of workers, retirees, and people with disabilities.
-She has litigated cases involving the full range of ERISA and employee benefits issues, including breach of fiduciary duty, ESOP, pension, healthcare and long-term disability benefits, as well as wage and hour and disability rights cases.
-Her work has helped to recover unpaid wages and benefits for employees across a range of industries, including healthcare, transportation, fast food, and construction.
+Through her public interest practice involving class actions, multi-plaintiff cases, union representation, and individual representation and litigation, Catha advocates for the rights of workers, retirees, and people with disabilities.
+Her work has helped to recover tens of millions of dollars for employees across a range of industries, including healthcare, transportation, fast food, and construction.

 Before joining the firm, Catha was a shareholder at Lewis, Feinberg, Lee & Jackson, P.C., served as a law clerk to Judge William A. Fletcher of the Ninth Circuit Court of Appeals, and worked for the Health Systems Division of the Service Employees International Union (SEIU).